 Registration is renewed annually by 31 May regardless of how long you were registered during the previous 12 months.

 If you are a graduate who registered within two months prior to the 31 May annual renewal date you are registered to practise until 31 May of the following year.
 Check the national register if you are not sure when your registration is due for renewal.

-No, as a person holding registration as both a nurse and a midwife, you are required to make separate recency of practice declarations for each profession at the time of registration renewal.
+No. As a person holding registration as both a nurse and a midwife, you are required to make separate recency of practice declarations for each profession at the time of registration renewal.
 This is to ensure competence in both professions within the preceding five years.

-If you are seeking to renew your registration as a registered nurse and registered midwife, you must be able to demonstrate that you meet the competency standards required for a nurse and a midwife, as well as meet the registration standards as both a nurse and a midwife.
+If you are seeking to renew your registration as a nurse and/or midwife, you must be able to demonstrate that you meet the registration standards and standards of practice/competency standards required for both a nurse and a midwife.

 There may be common elements of work and education applicable to nursing and midwifery that you can submit as evidence when applying for dual registration.